Southwest Zone

 WILLOW LAKE: Rainbow trout, largemouth bass, black crappie, brown bullhead, yellow perch

 Willow is stocked with trout and fishing should be good.
 The combination of legal and pounder-sized fish provides an excellent trout fishery at Willow this time of year.
 Fishing for bass and panfish should also be very good.
-Largemouth were caught on a 5 inch Senko recently.
+Largemouth were caught on a 5-inch Senko recently.
 Unfortunately, it appears that someone has illegally introduced smallmouth into Willow—not good for the largemouth fishery.
 Anglers are encouraged to harvest undersized yellow perch (also illegally introduced) for a fish fry.

 For more information on camping and day use please visit the Jackson County Parks website or call 541-774-8183.
 Last updated 6/18/25.